tpolito/improve-me/README.md

 # Improve Me

-This is a self improvment app built to showcase my development skills.
+This is a self improvment app.
 ## Status

 Still very early on in development.
 Working on core features and building out API and database structure.
 I recently accepting a new full time position, as such development has slowed.